Aritfroz/Amalgam/README.md

 # Amalgam
-Amalgam is KAGIC if it took a fully fan-focused direction.
+Amalgam is Amalgic if it took a fully fan-focused direction.
 Many of the new content straddles the lines of headcanon and falls into fanon for the sake of idealogical experimentation, surrealism, and gameplay benefit.

-Because of its experimental and head-forward nature, Amalgam _may_ cause issues with pre-existing gameplay mechanics in vanilla KAGIC, and if done with an unsupported version, can lead to catastrophic consequences.
+Because of its experimental and head-forward nature, Amalgam _may_ cause issues with pre-existing gameplay mechanics in vanilla Amalgic, and if done with an unsupported version, can lead to catastrophic consequences.

 ## Dependencies
-Amalgam requires KAGIC 1.10.1, also called **X11p12** or **X11p13**, and Java SE 8, to operate.
+Amalgam requires Amalgic 1.10.1, also called **X11p12** or **X11p13**, and Java SE 8, to operate.

 ## Additions
 * Drain Lilies, spawned when bushes are drained.